Components & Structure¶

 Incremental Updates¶

-Add - Send new surfaceUpdate with new component IDs
+- Add - Send new component definitions with new IDs

 The flat structure makes all updates simple ID-based operations.